chaneyn/ESDA_CEE506/Syllabus/syllabus.md

-# CEE690-06: Environmental Spatial Data Analysis
+# CEE690-02: Environmental Spatial Data Analysis
 ## Fall 2019

 ## Course Information
-Lectures are on Tuesdays and Thursdays from 11:45 AM - 1:00 PM in Teer 106.
-Course website on GitHub (https://github.com/chaneyn/CEE690-02).
-Class announcements will be made via Sakai.
+Lectures are on Tuesdays and Thursdays from 3:05 PM - 4:20 PM in Teer 106.
+Course website is on GitHub (https://github.com/chaneyn/CEE690-02).
+Class announcements will be made via Sakai (CEE690.02.F19).

 ### Instructor
 Professor Nathaniel W. Chaney (Nate)